peres84/RuneSight/README.md

 # Configure environment
 cp .env.example .env
-# Edit .env with your API keys
+# Edit .env with your API keys and AWS credentials

 # Run development server
 python main.py
 ```

 Backend will be available at `http://localhost:8000`

+**Note:** For local development, you need AWS credentials in `.env`.
+In production (Lambda), IAM roles are used automatically.

 #### 2. Frontend Setup